CodeItQuick/PokerHandRangeRubyReact/README.md

 There is an interview on the process of creating the site available on twitch video at: https://www.twitch.tv/videos/707482634
 The video was a project feature done by streamer "tbdgamer" on my react project.

-Note: PR's are deployed to AWS for previews.
-The PR-style is out of sync with my typical workflow, and I plan to revamp the project management style in this project (mostly to simplify it).
-As always this is a bit of a work in progress.

 # Contributions into Other Open Source Repositories

 For reference on experience with working in other open source projects, see these two PR's into open-sauced: